BlueBrain/SSCxEModelExamples/README.rst

 E-feature extraction
 ________
-`feature_extraction <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction>`_ folder contains data and codes that allow the extraction of electrical features (e-features) from the voltage traces.
+The `feature_extraction <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction>`_ folder contains data and codes that allow the extraction of electrical features (e-features) from the voltage traces.

-E-features are extracted for six L5PCs, their traces are located in `feature_extraction/input-traces <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces>`_.
+E-features are extracted for six L5PCs, their traces are located in the `feature_extraction/input-traces <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces>`_ folder.

 The `requirements.txt <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/requirements.txt>`_ at the main directory needs to be installed to run the `feature-extraction.ipynb <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/feature_extraction/feature-extraction.ipynb>`_.